MeghanaNandaKumar/MeghanaNandaKumar/README.md

 ## Seeking Opportunities

-   🔍 Actively **seeking Summer and Fall 2024 internship opportunities** in front-end development, UX UI and product design.
+   🔍 Actively **seeking Summer and Fall 2024 internship opportunities** in front-end development, UX UI, and product design.

 ## 😎 📹 🪴 Other Expertise